michel4j/uso/docs/source/user_guide/proposals.rst

 during which experiments can be scheduled and performed.
 However, creation and submission of proposals typically happens several months prior to the start of the cycle, on a fixed schedule that starts with the Call-for-Proposals.
 For example, for beam time scheduled starting in July, the Call-for-Proposals may occur in February of the same year and last for about a month.
 During this period users would create and submit proposals to be reviewed.
+Specific review tracks may allow proposals to be submitted at any time to be reviewed on a rolling basis.

 Creating a new Proposal
 -----------------------